Bruges canal with the Belfort tower β€” Belgium & Netherlands bike tour

 A classic Amsterdam canal bridge selfie

-Kari Amsterdam canal
+Kari on the canal bridge

 Late in the day we made our way to the Anne Frank House.
 The building was under renovation so we didn't go inside, but we spent time taking it all in from outside β€” the narrow canal house facade, the quiet street, the weight of what happened behind those walls.
 Immediately next door stands the Westerkerk, a stunning 17th-century church whose tower is one of the tallest in Amsterdam.
 Anne Frank wrote in her diary that she could hear the Westerkerk's bells from the hiding annex.